GCHQ Bude: History

 The site of GCHQ Bude is in Morwenstow, the northernmost parish of Cornwall.
 During World War II, the location was developed for and used by the Royal Air Force (RAF).
 RAF Cleave was conceived as housing target and target support aircraft for firing ranges along the north Cornwall coast, and land was acquired from Cleave Manor.
 In 1939, it became home to two flights of 1 Anti-Aircraft Co-operation Unit (1AAC).
 In 1943, No. 639 Squadron was established on the site for the remainder of the war.
 The airfield was put under maintenance in April 1945, staying under government ownership.

 Satellite interception

 In the early 1960s, developments occurred which appear to have prompted the establishment of the facility now known as GCHQ Bude.
-In 1962, a satellite receiving station for the commercial communication satellites of Intelsat was established at Goonhilly Downs, just over a hundred kilometres south-southwest of Morwenstow.
+In 1962, a satellite receiving station for the commercial communication satellites of Intelsat was established at Goonhilly Downs, just over 60 miles (100 kilometres) south-southwest of Morwenstow.

 The downstream link from the Intelsat satellites could easily be intercepted by placing receiver dishes nearby in the satellites' 'footprint'.
-For that, the land at Cleave was allotted to the Ministry of Public Buildings and Works in 1967, and construction of the satellite interception station began in 1969.
+For that, the land at Cleave was allotted to the Ministry of Public Building and Works in 1967, and construction of the satellite interception station began in 1969.
 Two 90 ft dishes appeared first, followed by smaller dishes in the ensuing years.
 The station was originally signposted as 'CSOS Morwenstow', with 'CSOS' standing for Composite Signals Organisation Station.
 In 2001, a third large dish appeared, and the station eventually became known as 'GCHQ Bude'.